 Evapo believe that the best way to protect children, help smokers quit, and stop the criminals that sell vapes illegally to children is by introducing a sensible, evidence-based licensing regime, in the same way alcohol sales are licensed in the UK.”

-Many fear that we may end up following the poor example set by Australia, where strict vaping restrictions and a recent import ban on disposable vapes has resulted in a rampant black market supplying illicit vaping products.
+Many fear that should the reformed government choose to pursue the ban we may end up following the poor example set by Australia, where strict vaping restrictions and a recent import ban on disposable vapes has resulted in a rampant market supplying illicit vaping products.
 Mr Kuttruf explains:

 “Countries like Australia that have introduced vaping bans have denied smokers access to vital alternatives and only benefited criminals by creating massive black markets where 90 percent of vapes are then bought and sold.
 Millions of former smokers have been pushed back into the habit, hurting public health services and undermining years of progress helping smokers to quit.